 Liberty has helped thousands see the power of unity through sports, community-wide fundraisers, and law enforcement events.
 They have also pushed for awareness by participating in the Youth Activation Forum Webinar to help educate and ignite the youth.

-Chapter Volunteer of the Year: Frank Jenkins
+Outstanding Program Volunteer of the Year: Frank Jenkins

 By building a team with fellow CEO’s, Frank and his team were able to raise $100,522 for the 2016 Over the Edge event.
 Frank’s leadership and dedication continues to bring new donors to the organization, raising awareness for the mission that Special Olympics Virginia represents.

-Program Volunteer of the Year: Casey O’Berry
+Area Program Volunteer of the Year: Casey O’Berry

 Over 20 years, Casey has become an inspiration to her community through her tireless commitment to her athletes.
 Casey has actively participated in Special Olympics as a partner, coach, volunteer, fundraiser, local coordinator, sports coordinator, and area councilmember.
 She promotes Special Olympics Virginia programs and raises awareness within her community on a regular basis.
 She also meets with others through Meals on Wheels, We Are Unique, Hanover ARC, and Atlee High School through their Multicat Classes.